atlassian/github-for-jira/CONTRIBUTING.md

 ### Accessing Admin Endpoints

-There are some admin endpoints (see [/src/api/index.ts](/src/api/index.ts)) that require special permissions.
+There are some admin endpoints that require special permissions (see `viewerPermissionQuery` in [/src/api/index.ts](/src/api/index.ts)).

 To call these endpoints, you must: